ZhechengLiao/Atomgrad/README.md

 </p>

 ## Introduction
-Atomgrad is a simple version AI frame work like pytorch.
+Atomgrad is a simple version AI frame work like pytorch following [micrograd](https://github.com/karpathy/micrograd).
 Build from scratch to implement neuron network training and a lot of deep learning alogrithm, including transformers, GPT, stable diffusion, etc...(This is only for learning deep learning)

 ## ToDo
 - [x] Basic data structure for neuron network